grafana/k6registry/CONTRIBUTING.md

 ## Prerequisites

-If you have a golang development environment installed, a `go generate` command must be issued after modifying the source files.

-The other option is to install the [cdo] tool and perform the tasks described here.
+The tools listed in the [tools] section should be installed before contributing.
+It is advisable to first install the [cdo] tool, which can be used to easily perform the tasks described here.
 The [cdo] tool can most conveniently be installed using the [eget] tool.

 ```bash
 eget szkiba/cdo